Chemical Name: (S)-α-Ethyl-2-oxo-1-pyrrolidineacetamide

 Company: AgeneBio, Inc.

-In September 2015, AGeneBio received a $7.5 million grant from the National Institutes of Health toward evaluating AGB-101, and announced that it intends to begin a Phase 3 trial of this formulation in 2016 (see company website).
+In September 2015, AgeneBio received a $7.5 million grant from the National Institutes on Aging toward evaluating AGB101, and announced that it intended to begin a Phase 3 trial of this formulation in 2016 (company press release, conference news).
+Further NIA funds were received in September 2017, a trial start announced for 2018 (press release), and the first patient enrolled in January 2019 (press release).

 - Epilepsy Drug Calms the Hippocampus, Aids Memory